 How would you determine whether the charge on a particular rod is positive or negative?

 An eccentric inventor attempts to levitate a cork ball by wrapping it with foil and placing a large negative charge on the ball and then putting a large positive charge on the ceiling of his workshop.
 Instead, while attempting to place a large negative charge on the ball, the foil flies off.
 Explain.

 When a glass rod is rubbed with silk, it becomes positive and the silk becomes negative—yet both attract dust.
 Does the dust have a third type of charge that is attracted to both positive and negative?
 Explain.

 Why does a car always attract dust right after it is polished?
 (Note that car wax and car tires are insulators.)

 Does the uncharged conductor shown below experience a net electric force?

-While walking on a rug, a person frequently becomes charged because of the rubbing between his shoes and the rug.
+While walking on a rug, a person frequently becomes charged because of the rubbing between their shoes and the rug.
 This charge then causes a spark and a slight shock when the person gets close to a metal object.
 Why are these shocks so much more common on a dry day?

 Compare charging by conduction to charging by induction.

 Small pieces of tissue are attracted to a charged comb.
 Soon after sticking to the comb, the pieces of tissue are repelled from it.
 Explain.

 Trucks that carry gasoline often have chains dangling from their undercarriages and brushing the ground.
 Why?